-Jesse was recently named one of 2013's 50 Most Powerful and Influential People in the Nonprofit Arts!
+Jesse Rosen was named one of 2013's 50 Most Powerful and Influential People in the Nonprofit Arts!
 Read about Jesse and some of the other leaders who are making an impact in the arts.

 A feeling of possibility and promise is weaving its way into the fabric of the field.
 Innovation and experimentation have become the norm, not the exception, for orchestras.
 Imagining 2023 looks at the next ten years and what's possible—for you and your orchestra.
 Keynote address at the League's 2013 National Conference.
 Read the transcript of this speech.